 From the company that revolutionised carbon fibre, Kevlar and fibreglass 3D printing comes a new breakthrough in metal 3D printing.
 The Metal X is a metal 3D printer that utilises a process called ADAM (Atomic Diffusion Additive Manufacturing) to print parts.
 This process uses metal powder and bulk sintering to create true-to-design solid metal parts, that can be made from a wide range of metals including Titanium 6-4 and 17-4 stainless steel.

 The Metal X - The Ultimate Metal 3D Printer

-The Metal X has a build volume of 250 mm x 220 mm x 200 mm (WDH).
-It has an enclosed build chamber and parts are continuously scanned throughout the print process by lasers, down to a 1-micron accuracy.
-This guarantees part quality.
-The Metal X can capture the finest detail in parts too.
+The Metal X has a build volume of 300 mm x 220 mm x 180 mm (WDH) with an enclosed build chamber.
 It can print down to a layer height of 50-microns, and the user can make use of honeycomb infills and other geometries which would be impossible with subtractive and traditional manufacturing processes.

 Atomic Diffusion Additive Manufacturing